Wandalen/willbe/doc/version2.eng/tutorial/CommandSubmodulesFixate.md

 - Command `.submodules.fixate` automatically changes the contents of `willfile` for the developer.
 - Command `.submodules.fixate` does not download the files of submodules.
 - Command `.submodules.fixate` does not change the links with the explicitly specified version (commit).
 - Command `.submodules.fixate` is better to use before the building of the module or immediately after.
-Thus, version remote submodule fixates at the time of building and ensures reliable work of module.
+Thus, version of remote submodule fixates at the time of building and ensures reliable work of module.

 [Return to content](../README.md#tutorials)